Erudika/scoold/README.md

 1. Clone this repo and change directory to it
 2. Generate a WAR package with `mvn -Pwar package`
 3. Click the button above
-4. Upload the WAR package to Beanstalk
+4. Upload the WAR package `target/scoold-x.y.z.war` to Beanstalk and hit "Create"

 **Lightsail**